tropicsquare/libtropic-stm32/NUCLEO_L432KC/README.md

 After successfull execution your chip will contain latest firmwares and will be compatible with libtropic API.

 ## Building and Running Other Examples

 > [!WARNING]
-> Some examples causes irreversible changes to chip.
-For more detail read [`README.md`](https://github.com/tropicsquare/libtropic/tree/master/examples/).
+> Some examples cause irreversible changes to the chip.
+For more details, refer to the [Examples](https://tropicsquare.github.io/libtropic/latest/get_started/examples/) section in the libtropic documentation.

 For each built example, a binary was created in the build directory.
 For example, flash and execute the `lt_ex_hello_world` example as: